dyninst/tools/dlsonic/README.md

 # dlsonic: binary analysis tool for dlopen/dlsym

 ## Introduction

-Study of dlopen and dlsym calls is an essential step towards understanding linkage behaviour of libraries and executables.
-This tool makes use of binary analysis tool DynInst to study ELF files and provides details on the dlopen and dlsym usage in them.
+`dlsonic` is a tool statically analyzes an ELF library or executable's use of calls that load libraries (`dlopen` and `dlmopen`) and the querying of symbols (`dlsym` and `dlvsym`) in these ELF files.
+Specifically, the tool determines if the filename passed to `dlopen` or `dlmopen`, or the names of symbols passed to `dlsym` or `dlvsym` are string literals.
+It also tries to determine if the handle passed to `dlsym` or `dlvsym` is from a particular `dlopen` or `dlmopen` call.
+The output of this tool is the result of this analysis.
+This tool makes use of binary analysis tool [DynInst](https://github.com/dyninst/dyninst) to do the analysis.

 ## Quick build and run flow